Looking for something in Belgium? From paint to pet food, find out where to go with our guide to household shopping in Belgium.

 Books, magazines, and stationery

 If you’re an expat living in Belgium, chances are you’ll be looking for your local stockist of foreign books, whether in English, Spanish, or other languages.
 Luckily, Belgium has a decent selection of international bookstores.
 This includes Waterstones in Brussels and The Other Shop, which has branches in Antwerp and Ghent.
-For more information, read our Guide to bookstores in Belgium.

 The Belgian bookseller Standaard Boekhandel also sells stationery and magazines alongside its book collections.
 French retailer Fnac also operates stores in Belgium, selling books, comics, and stationery alongside plenty of other home entertainment and electronics.
 Stores like HEMA and discount variety stores such as Action also sell a range of stationery and other household goods.